RofiProfi/rofiprofi.github.io/README.md

 # rofiprofi.github.io
+# Requirement
+PHP, mySQL, Apache server, XAMPP

+# Installation
+1. Clone it
+2. Unzip the rar file
+3. Copy unzip folder into ''htdocs'' folder
+4. Import kozmolend.sql database into phpmyadmin
+5. Start it from localhost in your browser
+6. Enjoy :)

-College project website named Kozmolend.
-Website includes:
+College project webapp named Kozmolend.
+Webapp includes:
 •	Login and registration page
 •	Home page with the products
 •	Cart page in which a customer can delete one product or all products from the cart, edit quantity of the products in the cart and proceed to check page.